Robert H. Treman State Park, New YorkNational Parks & Nature

 Where to Stay Nearby

-Robert H. Treman State Park Lodging (On-Site)
+Camping within Robert H. Treman State Park

 Sample 2-Day Itinerary

-Day 1: Gorge Exploration & Waterfall Wonders
+Day 1: Gorge Exploration & Swimming

 Day 2: Rim Views & Local Charm

-• Morning (9:00 AM - 12:00 PM): Start your day at the Upper Entrance of Robert H. Treman State Park.
-Embark on the 2.09-mile Rim Trail, which offers stunning panoramic views of the gorge from above.
-This trail provides a different perspective of Lucifer Falls and the winding Enfield Glen.
-Consider combining parts of the Rim Trail with the CCC Memorial Trail (0.49 miles, moderate) for a varied hike.
+• Morning (9:00 AM - 1:00 PM): Start your day at the Upper Entrance of the park.
+Hike the Rim Trail, which offers breathtaking panoramic views of the gorge and Lucifer Falls from above.
+Consider combining it with a portion of the Finger Lakes Trail for varied scenery.

 Robert H. Treman State Park camping